NCSGgroup/SaGEA/README.md

 1. `./demo/data_collecting/demoCollectL2Data.py` provides an example of collecting GRACE Level 2 products, including auxiliary files such as GAX and low-degrees products.
    Users can config the collecting parameters from the jason file in `./setting/data_collection/CollectL2Data.json`.
-   Other necessary files for this program are provided at https://under.constraction.
 2. `./demo/post_processing/demoPostProcessing.py` provides an example for the post-processing of GRACE data.
 3. `./demo/uncertainty_estimation/demoErrorI.py` provides an example for the propagation of GRACE error ( variance-covariance matrix) during the post-processing.